From $7.50 Dresser to Coffee Bar

 She needed something more, something to dramatically highlight all of the beautiful saw marks.
 I decided to highlight them using Dixie Belle Black wax.
 It added some much-needed character to this old gal and brought out so much richness and depth.
 I did the same thing on the sides, but this time I shaded it in with a chip brush.
 It made the planks stand out.
 I was so happy with the results.
 Wow, she was beautiful!

 I chose a black spray paint for the hardware to match the richness of using the black wax.
 In hopes, it would enhance this piece even further.
-After all, she was my ugly duckling and needed all the help she could get.
+Being my ugly duckling and she needed all the help she could get.

 To my delight, the ugly duckling was turning into Swan right before my eyes.
-I buffed the piece with a lint-free towel once again.
-I wanted her to shine like the diamond in the ruff she was.
+Buffing the piece with a lint-free towel once again.
+Wanting her to shine like the diamond in the ruff she was.
 I applied Gator Hide by Dixie Belle in a Satin for the topcoat using their blue sponge, just slightly dampened, being careful to let it dry completely between each coat.
 I wanted to make sure she would survive in her next life.
 Three coats and she was finished and she was absolutely gorgeous!

 You may also like: